mayracu/reading-notes/class1.md

 ## Learning Markdown

-In this first class I was introduced to Markdown, which is a markup language process for creating formmating text in documents.
+In this first class I was introduced to Markdown, which is a markup language for creating formmating text in documents.
 Markdown can make a text look structured and styled.

 ### Fill-in-the-blank key concepts